keithbsmiley-other/emilysite/_posts/2021-4-9-breathing.md

 Okay, now that we have that, we’re going to break this down even more.
 This can get dense, but we’ll power through together.

-Here's a little diagram if it helps:

-images/nervoussystem.png

 There are two major parts to the nervous system.

 1. The Central Nervous System: brain and spinal cord